datacamp/community-courses-intro-to-data.world-in-python/chapter3.md

 int_dataset = dw.load_dataset('https://data.world/jonloyens/intermediate-data-world')
 fipsCodes_dataset = dw.load_dataset('https://data.world/uscensusbureau/fips-state-codes')

-## Create two dataframes, police_shootings from the 'fatal-police-shootings-data' table of int_dataset and state_abbrvs, from the 'statesfipscodes' table of fipsCodes_dataset
+## Create two dataframes: police_shootings from the 'fatal-police-shootings-data' table of int_dataset and state_abbrvs, from the 'statesfipscodes' table of fipsCodes_dataset

-## Merge full the two datasets together on the STUSAB and state fields
+## Merge the two datasets together on the STUSAB and state fields.
+Assign to a merged_dataset variable.
+merged_dataset =

-## Add a 'CityState' column to the police_shootings dataframe, populating it with the concatinated values from the 'city' and 'STATE_NAME' columns, separated by ', '.
+## Add a 'citystate' column to the police_shootings dataframe, populating it with the concatinated values from the 'city' and 'STATE_NAME' columns, separated by ', '.

-## Print head of dataframe
+## Print first 5 rows of merged dataframe

 ```